 This Is How Many Rest Days Experts Say You Need Per Week

 If you’re one of those people who needs all the help you can get enjoying your workouts, it can be hard to motivate yourself to work out twice a week, much less four or five times.
 By contrast, for some people, exercise addiction is a very real thing.
 But actually, there’s a pretty definitive number of days that you should be working out versus resting, at least once you’ve reached a high level of fitness.
+Most new activity and fitness trackers even provide guidance like COROS watches and the new Apple Watch.
 Cue the ever-important rest day.

 Two to three days of strength training